Gertrude B. Elion

 Gertrude Belle Elion loved all her classes in school so much that when she enrolled at Hunter College in 1933, at age 15, she could not decide what to major in.
 It was her grandfather's death from cancer that swayed her.
 Elion decided that she wanted to do something to help cure people of serious diseases.
 To go to college in the 1930s was a challenge; many families had lost their savings in the 1929 stock-market crash, forcing kids to leave school and go to work.
-Elion wrote that she would not have been able to receive a higher education had it not been for the facts that her grades were very good and that Hunter College was free.
+Elion wrote that she would not have been able to receive a higher education had it not been that her grades were very good and that Hunter College was free.

 But just attending college was not enough to guarantee Elion or her classmates careers in science.
 "It was an all-girls school and think many of our teachers were uncertain whether most of us would really go on," Elion wrote.
 "As a matter of fact, many of the girls went on to become teachers and some went into scientific research."